Movies at the Marina

 Details: Thornton A. Sullivan Park, 11405 Silver Lake Road, Everett.
 Fridays July 20–Aug.
 17. Free.

 Live entertainment and outdoor movies make for a fun night out in Auburn!
-All events feature food concessions or food trucks, inflatable rides and an ArtRageous hands-on art activity.
-The three movies on the docket this season are "Despicable Me 3," "Coco" and "Raiders of the Lost Ark."
+The three movies on the docket this season are "Sing 2," "Encanto" and "Remember the Titans."

 Summer Drive-in Movies at LeMay, Tacoma